wombleton/gitlaw-nz/acts/R/Rugby World Cup 2011 (Empowering) Act 2010.md

     (2) In an enactment that would apply, but for this Part, a reference to an approval that could be granted, given, or authorised under that enactment is to be read as a reference to an approval given under this Part.

-    (3) Every person who breaches an interim injunctive order commits an offence and is liable, on summary conviction, to a fine,---
+    (3) Every person who breaches an interim injunctive order commits an offence and is liable, on conviction, to a fine,---

     *   (a) in the case of a natural person, not exceeding $300,000; and